thekavikumar/fin-assist/README.md

 # How we buit it
 The project was built using the MERN stack

-- ReactJS used to make the UI
+- ReactJS used to make the UI - make the navbar, the price tiles, the menus etc
-- MongoDB is used for data storage and database
+- MongoDB is used for data storage and database - we connected the database to take in login details and personalise the experience
 - Github was used to hold the code
 - Github Pages was used to host the website
 - ChartJS was used to plot the graphs for the currencies